Skip to content

 Estradiol pellets are implanted into the body (usually the butt) and slowly release estrogen into your body over the course of many months.

-This cannot be found from DIY sources (obviously).
+This cannot be found from DIY sources.
+They can only be produced with highly specialized equipment.

 These are more experimental in terms of dosages compared to the other more common methods.
 You can get them implanted if your insurance covers it (or if you’re very wealthy).
 Because they slowly dissolve and release estrogen over time, you don’t have to worry about missing a dose.